-- .1 Submit samples in accordance with Section 01 33 00 Submittal Procedures. - .2 Submit 200 x 300 mm sample panels of each paint, stain, clear coating and special finish with specified paint or coating in colours, gloss/sheen and textures required to MPI Painting Specification Manual standards submitted on the following substrate materials: - .1 3 mm plate steel for finishes over metal surfaces. - .2 13 mm birch plywood for finishes over wood surfaces. - .3 50 mm concrete block for finishes over concrete or concrete masonry surfaces. - .4 13 mm gypsum board for finishes over gypsum board and other smooth surfaces.

-- .3 When approved, samples shall become acceptable standard of quality for appropriate on-site surface with one of each sample retained on-site. - .4 Submit full range of available colours where colour availability is restricted.
+- .1 Submit samples in accordance with Section 01 33 00 Submittal Procedures. - .2 Submit 200 x 300 mm sample panels of each paint, stain, clear coating and special finish with specified paint or coating in colours, gloss/sheen and textures required to MPI Painting Specification Manual standards submitted on the following substrate materials: - .1 3 mm plate steel for finishes over metal surfaces. - .3 50 mm concrete block for finishes over concrete or concrete masonry surfaces. - .4 13 mm gypsum board for finishes over gypsum board and other smooth surfaces. - .3 When approved, samples shall become acceptable standard of quality for appropriate on-site surface with one of each sample retained on-site. - .4 Submit full range of available colours where colour availability is restricted.